magantoine/senpy-package/README.md

 pip install --editable .
 ```
 You only need to run this command once.
 What it does is that it installs a package, called `senpy`, whose implementation is in the current folder (and not in the usual `site-packages`), so every subsequent code modifications while be taken into account.
-You can directly go to the Usage section.